Updated: Jul 28

 The tour does not replace the sales manager.
 This is not a conversion tool that guarantees an increase in profits by itself.
 It is necessary not only to show the 3D tour at the right time but also to continue the sale process after, withdrawing the client to close the deal.
 By itself, a walk around the apartment in virtual reality is not a tool for direct sales.
 It does not answer the most important questions that interest the client: the price, the grounds for the conclusion of the transaction, the contractual relationship, the rights of the company to the land plot.
 There is a huge block of technical and legal issues that cannot be excluded from the process.
 VR demonstration can not 100% influence the choice.
 But it can help make it in your favor.

 In general, today’s customers are quite conservative, but at the same time, conventional layouts are no longer enough, customers want to see their purchase in volume.
 So, we realized that VR should be introduced gradually, and the technologies themselves should be twisted.
-As soon as a person can wear headsets and really feel like in an apartment, interest will increase significantly.
+As soon as a person can wear headsets and really feel like being in an apartment, interest will increase significantly.

 3D tours and VR headsets have the character of communication tools.
 They do not sell on their own, but technologies are of interest to customers.